jhucsf/spring2020/syllabus.md

 on the course website, <https://jhucsf.github.io/spring2020>.
 You should check the course website frequently.

-We will be using Piazza for discussion and Q\&A.  The course's Piazza site is <https://piazza.com/jhu/spring2020/601229>.
+We will be using Piazza for discussion and Q&amp;A.  The course's Piazza site is <https://piazza.com/jhu/spring2020/601229>.

 Assignments will be submitted using Gradescope: <https://www.gradescope.com/>.